aantron/ocaml.org/data/planet/ocamlpro/wxocaml-camlidl-and-class-modules--.md

 </li>
 <li>Stubs are then created for direct methods, i.e. functions corresponding to new methods of the class wxFrame.
 String wrappers are also produced if necessary.
 </li>
 <li>Stubs are also created for inherited methods.
-Here, &ldquo;setToolTip&rdquo; is a method of the class wxWindow (thus, its stub name wxWindow_SetToolTip).
+Here, “setToolTip” is a method of the class wxWindow (thus, its stub name wxWindow_SetToolTip).
 Normally, this function is in the WxWindow module, and takes a wxWindow as first argument.
 But to avoid the need for a cast from wxFrame to wxWindow to use it, we define it again here, allowing a wxFrame directly as first argument.
 </li>
 <li>The module also defines a ptrNULL value that can be used wherever a NULL pointer is expected instead of an object of the class.
 </li>
-<li>Finally, functions like &ldquo;wxWindow&rdquo; are cast functions from children to ancestor, allowing to use a value of type wxFrame wherever a value of type wxWindow is expected.
+<li>Finally, functions like “wxWindow” are cast functions from children to ancestor, allowing to use a value of type wxFrame wherever a value of type wxWindow is expected.
 </li>
 </ul>
 <p>All functions that could not be put in such files are gathered in a module <a href="https://github.com/OCamlPro/wxOCaml/blob/master/wxWidgets/wxMisc.mli">WxMisc</a>.
 Finally, the tool also generates a module <a href="https://github.com/OCamlPro/wxOCaml/blob/master/wxWidgets/wxWidgets.mli">WxWidgets</a> containing a copy of all constructors with simpler names:</p>
-<pre><code class="language-ocaml">&hellip;
+<pre><code class="language-ocaml">…
 val wxFrame : wxWindow -&gt; int -&gt; string -&gt; int -&gt; int -&gt; int -&gt; int -&gt; int -&gt; wxFrame
 val wxFontMapper : unit -&gt; wxFontMapper
-&hellip;
+…
 </code></pre>
 <p>and functions to ignore the results of functions:</p>
-<pre><code class="language-ocaml">&hellip;
+<pre><code class="language-ocaml">…
-external ignore_wxFontMapper : wxFontMapper -&gt; unit = &ldquo;%ignore&rdquo;
+external ignore_wxFontMapper : wxFontMapper -&gt; unit = “%ignore”
-external ignore_wxFrame : wxFrame -&gt; unit = &ldquo;%ignore&rdquo;
+external ignore_wxFrame : wxFrame -&gt; unit = “%ignore”
-&hellip;
+…
 </code></pre>
-<p>We expect wxOCaml applications to just start with &ldquo;open WxWidgets&rdquo; to get access to these constructors, to use functions prefixed by the class module names, and to use constants from the <a href="https://github.com/OCamlPro/wxOCaml/blob/master/wxWidgets/wxdefs.ml">Wxdefs module</a>.</p>
+<p>We expect wxOCaml applications to just start with “open WxWidgets” to get access to these constructors, to use functions prefixed by the class module names, and to use constants from the <a href="https://github.com/OCamlPro/wxOCaml/blob/master/wxWidgets/wxdefs.ml">Wxdefs module</a>.</p>
 <p>Here is how the minimal application looks like:</p>
 <pre><code class="language-ocaml">open WxWidgets
 let _ =